Ted Tinling: 1949 Wimbledon controversy

 It was a design in 1949 that led to him being asked to take leave from his position at Wimbledon.
 That year he designed not only the dress for Gussie Moran, but also a pair of white underwear that were adorned with lace, creating a sensation, with photographers fighting for positions where they could get low-angle shots of Moran.
-This led to Wimbledon chairman Sir Louis Greig to become furious with Tinling for "having drawn attention to the sexual area".
+Wimbledon chairman Sir Louis Greig became furious with Tinling for "having drawn attention to the sexual area".
 He was banned from the tournament for 33 years, only being invited back on the grounds of the All England Lawn Tennis Club in 1982, when he retook his position as player liaison.

 The incident created a media frenzy, drawing public attention to both Tinling and Moran.
 While the Wimbledon officials accused Moran of "putting sin and vulgarity into tennis", the media dubbed her "Gorgeous Gussie".
 According to Tinling himself, "the situation snowballed out of all proportion.
 Gussie was inundated with requests for personal appearances – hospitals, garden fetes and beauty contests.
 The Marx Brothers, in London at the time, invited her to join their act.
 A racehorse, an aircraft and a restaurant's special sauce were named after her.
 She was voted the best dressed sports woman by the US Fashion Academy.
 The whole thing was staggering."